-Find Cooked Perfect Fresh Meatballs in the refrigerated meat & poultry section.
+Cooked Perfect Fresh Meatballs are found in the refrigerated meat and poultry section.
 Any kind of Asian noodle will work in this recipe, from a wide rice noodle used for Pad Thai, or vermicelli, or if even dried angel hair pasta would, too.

 With these few ingredients, including the Cooked Perfect Korean Style Meatballs, you will have an amazingly satisfying and filling soup on the table for your hungry family in no time at all!

 If you’re interested in locating a store near you that sells these awesome balls of deliciousness, click on this link to find out! https://www.cookedperfect.com/where-to-buy/.